-Today is Easter Sunday, the day most Christians celebrate the resurrection of Jesus Christ.
+Today is Easter Sunday (for most), or Resurrection Day (for us) which is the day most Christians celebrate the resurrection of Jesus.
 Facing a controversy about the crucifixion and resurrection timeline, I thought I would share some biblical reference points to better help you testify to each occurrence that led to the crucifixion and resurrection of Jesus Christ.

 Christ is arrested in the Garden of Gethsemane.